Browse by category

 Trees often fall victim to the path of progress.
-But in the second public-private partnership of its kind, trees uprooted during the course of a big downtown development project found new homes, thanks in part to the Downtown Phoenix Partnership (DPP).
+But in the second public-private partnership of its kind, trees uprooted during the course of a big Downtown development project found new homes, thanks in part to the Downtown Phoenix Partnership.

 These types of trees typically cost between $500 to $1000 each, depending on the size.

-“We need to be very mindful that we’re not just ripping trees out of the ground — it’s a sustainability issue,” said Ray Cabrera, streetscape manager at the DPP.
+“We need to be very mindful that we’re not just ripping trees out of the ground – it’s a sustainability issue,” said Ray Cabrera, streetscape manager at the Downtown Phoenix Partnership.
 “These are public assets and we need to make sure that we’re protecting them.”

-In an effort to preserve these mature desert trees, the DPP worked with the University of Arizona, City of Phoenix, DPR and Sundt Construction.
-They’re currently relocating them to the Space Between “pocket park” activation project on First Street between Taylor Place and Valley Youth Theater, where they will provide shade, beauty and interest.
+In an effort to preserve these mature desert trees, the Downtown Phoenix Partnership worked with the University of Arizona, City of Phoenix, DPR and Sundt Construction and is currently in the process of relocating them to the Space Between “parklet” activation project on First Street between Taylor Place and Valley Youth Theater, where they will provide shade, beauty and interest.